tomcardoso/tomcardoso.com/Sites/tomcardoso.com/README.md

 This is my portfolio.
-Please don't steal my stuff!
-But feel free to poke around the code.
+Please don't steal it?
+But feel free to poke around!